Also known as lipoma, it is a lump under the skin that occurs due to an overgrowth of fat cells.

 A person with a lipoma will generally feel a soft, oval lump just under the skin.
-Fat abscesses are generally painless unless they affect the joints, organs, nerves, or blood vessels.
+Fat abscesses are usually painless unless they affect the joints, organs, nerves, or blood vessels.
 In most cases, they cause no other symptoms.

 A person with a lipoma that occurs deeper under the skin may not be able to see or feel it.
-However, a deep lipoma can put pressure on internal organs or nerves and cause associated symptoms.
+However, a deep lipoma can pressure internal organs or nerves and cause associated symptoms.

 For example, a person with a lipoma in or near the intestines may experience nausea, vomiting, and constipation.

 Fat abscesses are benign masses of fat cells.
 However, experts disagree on whether or not fat abscesses have the potential to turn cancerous.
-A cancerous mass of fat cells is known as a liposarcoma.
+A cancerous mass of fat cells is known as liposarcoma.

-Based on research, many experts have concluded that liposarcomas do not develop from lipomas, but are, in fact, a different type of tumor.
+Based on research, many experts have concluded that liposarcomas do not develop from lipomas but are, in fact, a different type of tumor.
 They believe that doctors sometimes mistake liposarcomas for fat abscesses.

 Causes of a fat abscess